hyvor/relay/README.md

 Lifecycle of an email:

 - User sends an email via API
-- API server validates and queues the email to RabbitMQ
+- API server validates and queues the email
-- Worker server consumes the email from RabbitMQ
+- Workers send the queued emails

 Adding a worker server: